rafaellopesdesa/NtupleTools/AutoTuple/README.md

   4. Monitor it fairly closely for ~30 mins or so (until the AutoTupleHQ page is available); it may ask for passwords, proxies, etc.  You can find the status page at http://uaf-7.t2.ucsd.edu/~USER/AutoTupleHQ.html, where USER is your username on the uaf
   5. When all jobs finished, copy to hadoop.
 You can do this manually or with ". copy.sh /SAMPLENAME/foo/bar CMS3_V07-0X-YY" (the latter way will tell you the location and the nEvents copied).

+To restart:
+  If you interrupt it, can restart monitoring with ". monitor.sh insturctions.txt" (no quotes)

 Awesome trick: Making the instructions.txt file is a little bit painful.
 Here is an easy way:
   1. Check the twiki.
 Make sure that ALL columns are filled in for your samples EXCEPT the numEvtsOut and the CMS3 location (you will have to modify step 3 below if this is not true).
   2. "Select All" on the twiki; copy and paste into a new document, we'll call it twiki.txt